 - 1. You will need to sign a consent form and your doctor will explain to you the reason, procedure and possible complications. - 2.
-Inform your doctor about drug allergy, your regular medications or other medical conditions. - 3.
-Keep fast for 6-8 hours before operation if under general anaesthesia.
+Fast for 6-8 hours before the operation - Inform your doctor of any medical condition and any medications you are taking.
+The medications may need to be adjusted as appropriate.